hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.10.2: Added option to set an action URL for image clicks.
+* 1.10.3: Fixed compatibility issue with the LiteSpeed Cache plugin.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.10.3 =
+= Updated: 12.03.2025 =
+* **Fixed:** Compatibility issue with the LiteSpeed Cache plugin.
+* **Fixed:** CSS conflicts with the Divi builder.

 = 1.10.2 =
 = Updated: 09.03.2025 =